-- If you want to learn about an innovative tool that incorporates end-users behavior into Energy Efficiency scenarios development,
+- want to learn about an innovative tool that incorporates end-users behavior into Energy Efficiency scenarios development;

-- if you are interested in learning how to use it, from the developer team, and even further,
+- are interested in learning how to use it, from the developer team, and even further;

-- if you want to know how to move from a theoretical optimum scenario to a realistic preferable one then,
+- want to know how to move from a theoretical optimum scenario to a realistic preferable one.

 The Horizon 2020 project HERON is a “Forward-looking socio-economic research on Energy Efficiency in EU countries” which aims to facilitate policy makers of multi-level governance in EU, and to develop and monitor energy efficiency policies in building and transport sectors, by incorporating end-users behaviour into policy scenarios.
 Six EU countries (Bulgaria, Estonia, Germany, Greece, Italy and United Kingdom) and one candidate (Serbia) followed a pathway developed by the project, including the development of the innovative HERON Decision Support Tool (DST) that converts qualitative information into quantitative data, proving the deviation from targets when behavioural barriers are included, in order to end up to comparable national results and to policy recommendations for the adoption of energy efficient measures.

 - HERON: a forward-looking socio-economic research on Energy Efficiency in EU countries | Prof. Dimitrios Mavrakis, Coordinator

 - HERON – DST: a user-friendly tool; methodology and use | Dr. Popi Konidari